TheRichArcher/woo-combine-backend/docs/epics/USABILITY_IMPROVEMENTS.md

 1. **Context Update**: `PlayerDetailsContext` must expose an `updateSelectedPlayer(partialData)` method to allow in-place updates without closing the modal.
 2. **Optimistic UI**: `EditPlayerModal` should call this method on success.
 3. **List Refresh**: The parent `onSave` callback must effectively trigger a re-fetch of the main list (this already exists but needs verification).
+4. **Failure Model**:
+   - We will use **Option B**: Keep the local change but warn on failure.
+   - If the API call fails, the optimistic update is NOT applied (because we await the API before calling `updateSelectedPlayer`).
+   - If the API succeeds but the parent refresh fails/lags, the local `selectedPlayer` is still updated so the modal looks correct.
+5. **QA Check**:
-4. **QA Check**: Open player -> Edit Name -> Save.
-Verify name changes in list instantly AND modal title updates instantly.
+   - **Edit Name**: Open player -> Edit Name -> Save.
+Verify name changes in list instantly.
+   - **Failure**: Simulate offline/API error.
+Verify modal stays open, error is shown, and name does NOT change in list.
-5. **Rapid Edits**: Edit Name -> Save -> Edit Number -> Save.
+   - **Rapid Edits**: Edit Name -> Save -> Edit Number -> Save.
 Verify both stick without lag/reverts.
 **Priority**: Medium (Polishing).
 **Estimate**: 2-3 hours.